Hypertension in adults: the silent killer

 International guidelines vary in the thresholds used to define hypertension.1, 4 ,5 While it has previously been common practice in New Zealand to consider any clinic blood pressure ≥ 140/90 mmHg as being “hypertensive”, blood pressure measurements alone are now considered insufficient to define and guide the management of hypertension in primary care.6 Blood pressure has a normal distribution across the general population and the cardiovascular disease (CVD) risk associated with increasing measurements is continuous.4 If additional factors are present that elevate cardiovascular risk further, a patient is more likely to experience a cardiovascular event, even if their blood pressure is within 130 – 139/85 – 89 mmHg:4, 5 the line between normotension and hypertension is therefore not clear-cut.

-Risk factors for hypertension include:5 age ≥ 65 years, male sex, excess body weight, sedentary lifestyle, diabetes, high LDL-C/triglycerides, sustained increased resting heart rate (> 80 beats/min), a personal or family history of cardiovascular disease or hypertension (genetics), early-onset menopause, smoking (current or past), and psychosocial or socioeconomic factors.
+Risk factors for hypertension include:5 age ≥ 65 years, male sex, excess body weight, sedentary lifestyle, kidney dysfunction, diabetes, high LDL-C/triglycerides, sustained increased resting heart rate (> 80 beats/min), a personal or family history of cardiovascular disease or hypertension (genetics), early-onset menopause, smoking (current or past), and psychosocial or socioeconomic factors.

 Hypertension is prevalent yet undertreated in New Zealand